DrewMcArthur/kroeg-cellar/README.md

 ## Usage

 This code is made mostly to work inside of Kroeg, but the external API is documented with rustdoc, which isn't publicly generated yet.
-Clone therepo then run `cargo doc` to do it yourself.
+Clone the repo, then run `cargo doc` to do it yourself.

 ## Design